melker12345/tbot2/plan-frontend.md

+# Frontend Plan

 1. Purpose and Functionality:
     - What is the primary purpose of the application? (e.g., e-commerce, analytics dashboard) TO craete a web application that allows users to input backtesting settings and strategy for trading bot.
     - What are the core functionalities that the frontend should support?
         - Input and save backtesting settings
         - Display backtesting results

 2. User Interaction and Experience:
     -Who are the target users of the application? anyone who wants to backtest a trading strategy.